emaloney/MBDataEnvironment/README.md

 Because Mockingbird variable names don't *have* to be identifiers, the bracket notation exists to allow access to variables whose names aren't identifiers.

-Let's say your application connects to a backend system that introduces a Mockingbird variable named "`total $`".
+Let's say your application connects to a backend system that introduces a Mockingbird variable named `total $`.
 You could reference the value of this variable with the expression:

 ```
 $[total $]
 ```

 Using the bracket notation allows subreferences after the closing bracket.
 Assuming the variable `total $` is a string, the following expression would yield the length of the string:

 ```
 $[total $].length
 ```

 ##### Parentheses Notation

 As with the bracket notation, the parentheses variable reference notation can be used to access Mockingbird variables whose names aren't valid identifiers.
 And like the curly-brace notation, the parentheses notation prevents the expression engine from misconstruing adjacent characters as being part of the variable reference.

-For example, consider these two expressions:
+To see the difference, consider these two expressions:

 ```
 $[total $].length
 $(total $).length
 ```

 The top expression uses the bracket notation, which allows subreferences after the closing bracket.
 The bottom expression uses the parentheses notation, which does not allow subreferences.

 Because subreferences are not allowed by the parentheses notation, any text that appears after the closing parenthesis will be considered the start of a new statement.
-In this case, since "`.length`" is not a valid variable reference, function call, or math expression, it is interpreted as a text literal.
+In this case, because "`.length`" is not a valid expression of any kind, it is interpreted as a text literal.

 So while `$[total $].length` will yield the return value of the `length` property of the variable named `total $`, `$(total $).length` will yield the value of the variable `total $` followed by the text literal "`.length`".

 #### Variable Notation Summary